Planning applications for building, extending or converting homes, offices or shops are handled by borough and district councils.

 After the consultation has been completed, the planning officer managing the application will write a report taking in the views from consultees and the public and make a recommendation to grant, refuse or approve the planning application.

-This report is either signed-off by a senior member of the planning team, if the application is being decided under delegated powers, or, if the application has been called in to the Planning and Regulation Committee, presented to the committee for the members to make the decision.
+If the application is being decided under delegated powers the report is signed-off by a senior member of the planning team.
+Alternatively, if the application is to be determined by Planning and Regulation Committee, either because it has reached the threshold of objections or it has been called-in, then the report is presented to the committee for the members to make the decision.
 The committee can decide to disagree with the planning officer and make the opposite decision.